flix/book/src/introduction.md

 -   traits with higher-kinded types.
 -   structured concurrency based on channels and light-weight processes.

-In addtion, Flix has several new powerful and unique features:
+In addition, Flix has several new powerful and unique features:

 -   A polymorphic type and effect system with region-based local mutation.
 -   Datalog constraints as first-class program values.